tinasamawapamaga/notsorandomcode/README.md

 # notsorandomcode
-Reference segments of code as I am learning programming Hope you find them useful, most of them will be in Python and hopefully I will do more C++ and Java as well.
+Reference segments of code as I am learning programming (in python) Most files are simple programs and solutions to Hackerank problems.
-I desire to learn more since there is no end to education and knowledge expansion.
+Some will be modifications and some personal creations.